 What About an Advisor’s Title?

 Unfortunately, titles have changed over the years.
 Most brokers are no longer called brokers.
 Instead, they have titles that imply more trust such as Financial Advisor, Wealth Manager, Financial Coach, Comprehensive Wealth Manager,” or Vice President.
-Those who achiever great success may even be referred to as Managing Directors.
+Those who achieve great success may even be referred to as Managing Directors.
 (The SEC provides some guidance on evaluating financial titles here.)

 The Role of an Investment Professional’s Place of Employment